G4BR13LJ/KrakenBackend/README.md

     cd frontend  # Navigate to the React frontend folder npm install  # Install required JavaScript packages npm start  # Start the React development server
-7. ```bash
-    Open your browser and go to http://localhost:3000 for the React app and http://localhost:8000 for the Django backend.
+7. Open your browser and go to http://localhost:3000 for the React app and http://localhost:8000 for the Django backend.